 In addition, since UConn's water comes from groundwater wells and given our water system's treatment capabilities, UConn's water supply is newly subject to the DPH's "Ground Water Rule" requiring routine tests for e. coli bacteria.
-As of September 2016, UConn tests each active well on a monthly basis for the presence of e. coli.
+UConn tests each active well on a monthly basis for the presence of e. coli.
 There have been no detections.